Managed installation

 $Arch = If ($RawArch -eq "x64") {"x86_64"} Else {"arm64"}

 Start-Process -FilePath "msiexec.exe" -ArgumentList "/i `"https://github.com/xpipe-io/xpipe/releases/latest/download/xpipe-installer-windows-$($Arch).msi`" /qn" -Wait -PassThruIt also supports the property ALLUSERS to control whether it should be installed only for the current user or all users on a system.
-If you run the following command with Administrator privileges, it will install for all users:
+If you run the following command with Administrator privileges, it will be installed for all users:

 $RawArch = [System.Runtime.InteropServices.RuntimeInformation,mscorlib]::OSArchitecture.ToString().ToLower();